1977 CHEVRON B40 £95,000

 The car has just emerged from a nut and bolt restoration by specialists Foxcraft Engineering (who had previously rebuilt the car back in 1995/6).
 Carried out to their usual exacting standards this has included a new floor, gearbox rebuild with new internals, suspension rebuild and crack-testing, new brakes, wiring loom, paintwork, tanks and safety equipment.

-Alternatively the car may be sold as a rolling chassis, once again returning to Foxcraft for the current engine to be removed and a new steering column fitted.
-Having rebuilt the car in its entirety Foxcraft Engineering would also be ideally placed to install a different engine on behalf of the new owner, and they have already provided Hart engine mountings on the chassis should these be required.
+The car is now offered as as a rolling chassis, and once sold will return to Foxcraft for the current BDG engine to be removed.
+Having rebuilt the car in its entirety Foxcraft Engineering would also be ideally placed to install a replacement engine on behalf of the new owner, and they have already provided Hart engine mountings on the chassis should these be required.

 Supplied with extensive history, build information and photos, crack test and tank certificates and new HTP papers.
-This stunning car also has a large spares package including another set of Chevron wheels and a spare nosecone.
+This stunning car also has a large spares package including another two sets of Chevron wheels and a two spare nosecones.
 A very competitive and meticulously prepared entry for the enormously popular Historic Formula Two Series.